draghuram/kubeconcepts/source/kubemodel.rst

 notice the change.
 But onloy the kubelet on the right node will start containers.

+**Talk about stateless implementaiton of controllers.
+They are only given name of the resource**.

 Declarative model will become clear with another example.
 There is a resource called "ReplicaSet" where you can define how many replicas you want to run for a pod.
 Say, I created the resource asking for 3